Post Banner Image

 Credit: Tom Grubbe/ Moment Open via Getty Images

-Part ghost town, part thriving arts community, Bombay Beach isn’t quite a “major” city — but it is the lowest incorporated community in the United States.
-The town sits at 226 feet below sea level on the shores of Salton Sea, a saline lake that originated when canals transporting water from the Colorado River burst in 1905.
+Part ghost town, part thriving arts community, Bombay Beach is the lowest unincorporated community in the United States.
+The census-designated place (CDP) sits at 226 feet below sea level on the shores of Salton Sea, about 25 miles from Calipatria.
+The saline lake originated when canals transporting water from the Colorado River burst in 1905.
 By the mid-1900s, Bombay Beach had become a waterside escape loved by watersports enthusiasts and even celebrities.

 But an unfortunate combination of flooding, rising summer temperatures, and rotting fish (thanks to contaminants and hypersalinity in the lake) forced residents out during the 1970s.
 However, life has come full circle here.
 In the 2010s, former residents and retirees started to return, and they were soon joined by artists.
 The Bombay Beach Biennale, founded in 2016, is a celebration of art and music inspired by this quirky and resilient town.